Ralph H. Metcalfe Federal Building

 Based on the most recent (2011) GSA Tenant Satisfaction Survey, 79% of the building's tenants are more than satisfied (score of four or five on a five-point scale) with the facility and GSA services.

 For service calls and more information, contact the Metcalfe Federal Building Service Desk using the information in the top right box on this page or email email@example.com.
 For other federal government information, call 1-800-FED-INFO.

-Public Hours The building is open 7:00 a.m.- 6:00 p.m.
+Public Hours The building is open 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays).
 All visitors must pass through security screening to enter the building.
 Main entrances to the building are located on the north (Jackson Boulevard side) and the west (Clark Street side).
-Entrance for the disabled is through automatic sliding doors on Jackson Boulevard.
+An accessible entrance is available via automatic sliding doors on Jackson Boulevard.